thedataflows/kecyloak-cli/README.md

 ## Local integration stack

 A Docker Compose stack is available for local Keycloak testing.
+Tasks are managed with [mise-en-place](https://mise.jdx.dev/).

 Start: